Edward R. McNicholas

 Reflecting the breadth of Ed’s practice, his recent experience includes:

-Advising U.S. companies on cross-border data transfer and cloud computing issues.
+- Advising U.S. companies on EU cross-border data transfer and cloud computing issues.

 Prior to joining Sidley, Ed served as an Associate Counsel to President Clinton.
 In that capacity, he advised senior White House staff regarding various Independent Counsel, congressional and grand jury investigations.
 Ed has developed unique experience representing clients in the midst of media-driven legal challenges.
 His crisis management skills are particularly useful in coordinating the swirl of complex litigation, congressional hearings, and federal and state investigations that can follow from major privacy and cybersecurity incidents.